m-jovanovic/yarp-api-gateway-sample/README.md

-# yarp-reverse-proxy-sample
+# YARP API Gateway Sample

-Example showing how to use the YARP reverse proxy as a gateway/load balancer for 2 APIs
+Example showing how to use the YARP reverse proxy as a gateway for 2 APIs ("microservices"):